So what do you call it when you know something without using your sense of sight, hearing, touch, taste, or smell?

 You want your intuition to be as accurate as your other senses.
 If you’re driving and you see an object in the road, you avoid the object.
 If you’re in a room and someone says something to you, you understand what they say perfectly.
 If you sense the sadness in someone you love, you want to find out what’s the matter.

 As always, be objective and keep being skeptical.
-It helps you act in a reliable way.
+It helps you act reliably.

-You’re never going to be able to pin down exactly where the source is with 100 percent certainty.
+You’ll never be able to pinpoint exactly where the source is with 100 percent certainty.
 It could even be your subconscious.
 If you’re dedicated to the truth and facing up to what may or may not be in the world, it’s interesting.

 A good guide is to ask yourself whether there is any way you can know what you’re perceiving.
 For example, are you having a dream referencing things you didn’t know?
 Could it be a repressed memory?
 Could it be something you did know but have forgotten?
-By figuring out what comes from within and what might come from without you can get closer to perceiving the world a little more accurately with your sixth sense, your intuition or whatever you want to call it.
+By figuring out what comes from within and what might come from without, you can get closer to perceiving the world a little more accurately with your sixth sense, your intuition, gut feelings or whatever you want to call it.

 In short, you should trust your gut feeling if your experiences have given you good reason to do so.
 You can gain experience with this by practicing using your intuition with some low-stakes encounters.
 Some people are going to be negatively influenced by fear or confirmation bias.
 Others are going to only have a sharp intuition in certain circumstances.
 Having well-developed instincts is quite a gift if you have it.